 Access to the busy mainline track was challenging, but after talking through operational concerns with UP representatives, a preliminary design was developed to minimize disruption.
 After determining that the UP could provide service, the design outlining required upgrades was initiated.

-The facility owner hadn’t operated a facility with rail service before, so we worked closely with them to ensure they were prepared for rail service requirements.
-As the lead designer for the project, we also designed the site plan for the facility which included bulk storage tanks to receive product from tank cars.
-The project included a safe rack tank car unloading system for conveyance of liquid product.
+The facility owner required space for two full tank cars and two empty tank cars on the spurs to accommodate the UP operational plan.
+As the lead designer for the project, we also designed the site plan for the facility which included bulk storage tanks to receive the product from tank cars.
+The project included a safe rack tank car unloading system for the conveyance of liquid products.

 Even though the design only called for a relatively short, 350-feet rail spur track, the design required extensive grading in the area.
 The plan also included a new turnout cut into the busy UP mainline in an area with extensive signaling for train operations and grade crossings.
 The track’s curvature and both new turnouts were designed to allow switching with road locomotives, should it be needed by local UP crews.
 Numerous utilities were present in the construction area, as well, and coordination for utility accommodation was conducted throughout the project design phase.

 During our preliminary investigation of the site, soil samples revealed that the existing fill would not provide adequate support for the project.
 As a result, the area was excavated to remove substandard materials which were then replaced with high-quality fill.
 The area was then graded to accommodate the rail spur, pumping facility, and product storage tanks.

 Product Off-Loading Facilities & Stormwater Containment Systems